 Health status

-The health of a resource is displayed as one of the following statuses.
+The health of a resource is displayed with a status displayed.

 Available